SwiftERM Hyper-personalisation for ecommerce email marketing

 These features offer users more advanced functions, and may not be found in every MA platform.

-• Split Testing: Synonymous with A/B testing, this email tool lets you run different versions of the same email campaign to a test audience, analyze which version of your email has a better engagement rate and even automatically send the best performer to the rest of your list.
+• Split Testing: Synonymous with A/B testing, this email tool lets you run different versions of the same email campaign to a test audience, analyse which version of your email has a better engagement rate and even automatically send the best performer to the rest of your list.

 Teams often use split testing to find the best subject line, content, design, send time, or to test pretty much any element of the email you can change.
 It must occur to the most ardent marketer that there comes a point when every permutation of their results in a finite solution.